Interim Continuity of Operations Plan (COOP) OVERVIEW

 All generators are diesel or propane operated, and there is thirty (30) to seventy-two (72) supply of fuel depending on which campus the generators are located.
 There is a contract in place to refuel all generators, and a twenty-four (24) turn around for refueling requests.

-CCRI is in the process of training all College Police Officers to be in compliance with NIMS, by September 2006.
+CCRI is in the process of training all Campus Police Officers to be in compliance with NIMS, by September 2006.
 Each of our officers are trained to be first responders, as well as first aid and AED trained.
 Currently CCRI policy required that facilities regularly conduct fire drills, and other emergency drills are conducted on a quarterly basis.

 CCRI shall, at a minimum, review its COOP Plan as required, in conjunction with its Emergency Response Guide, and be updated if there are significant personnel or operational system changes occur within the Department.